hidecode221b/LG4X/README.md

 # LG4X: lmfit GUI for XPS

+## Preface
+Now, the extended version (LG4X-V2) is available from [here](https://github.com/Julian-Hochhaus/LG4X-V2) upgraded by Dr. Julian Hochhaus.
+Thanks, Julian.
+After the WFH period under the covid situation, I have no time to focus on the development of this code (28 Mar.
+2023).

 ## Introduction

 LG4X provides a graphical user interface for [XPS](https://en.wikipedia.org/wiki/X-ray_photoelectron_spectroscopy) curve fitting analysis based on the [lmfit](https://pypi.org/project/lmfit/) package, which is the non-linear least-square minimization method on python platform.
 LG4X facilitates the curve fitting analysis for python beginners.
 LG4X was developed on [Python 3](https://www.python.org/), and [PyQt5](https://pypi.org/project/PyQt5/) was used for its graphical interface design.
 [Shirley](https://doi.org/10.1103/PhysRevB.5.4709) and [Tougaard](https://doi.org/10.1002/sia.740110902) iterated methods are implemented as a supplementary code for XPS background subtraction.
 LG4X tidies up all fitting parameters with their bound conditions in table forms.
 Fitting parameters can be imported and exported as a preset file before and after analysis to streamline the fitting procedures.
 Fitting results are also exported as a text for parameters and csv file for spectral data.
 In addition, LG4X simulates the curve without importing data and evaluates the initial parameters over the data plot prior to optimization.